mindersec/minder/docs/docs/cli/medic_repo_register.md

 ### Options

 ```
-  -g, --group-id int32    ID of the group for repo registration
   -h, --help                help for register
   -l, --limit int32         Number of repos to display per page (default 20)
   -o, --offset int32        Offset of the repos to display
+  -g, --project-id string   ID of the project for repo registration
   -n, --provider string     Name for the provider to enroll
       --repo string         List of key-value pairs
 ```

 ### Options inherited from parent commands